No Tags Found!

 From India, Gurgaon

-Under Payment of Gratuity Act also the meaning of Salary is the same and I am sure the next battle will be for that.
+Under the Payment of Gratuity Act, the meaning of Salary is the same, and I am sure the next battle will be for that.
 Many establishments now provide their gratuity fund based on the basic salary of the employees.
-But under the Payment of Gratuity Act also the wages means all emoluments which an employee earns while on duty or on leave.
-Here also the same principle that I have explained in the previous post can be applied.
-That is, if the wages paid for your paid leave or the wages deducted for your unpaid leave is based on gross wages, this is the wages as per agreement and there cannot be any dilution in itand this should be the base for calculation of Gratuity also.
+But under the Payment of Gratuity Act, wages mean all emoluments which an employee earns while on duty or on leave.
+The same principle that I have explained in the previous post can be applied here as well.
+If the wages paid for your paid leave or the wages deducted for your unpaid leave are based on gross wages, this is the wages as per agreement, and there cannot be any dilution in it.
+This should be the base for the calculation of Gratuity also.

 From India, Kannur